mobizt/FirebaseClient/README.md

 In ESP32 device, its `WiFiClientSecure` memory usage cannot be adjusted, it requires at least 50 k per connection (37 k used for `mbedTLS` memory allocation) and only three `WiFiClientSecure`(s) can be defined.

 Alternatively, for ESP32 device, you can use `ESP_SSLClient` that was included in this library.
 It works similar to ESP8266's `WiFiClientSecure` and the memory used for the transmit and receive buffers are adjustable (512 to 16384).
-See the [Stream Concurentcy example](/examples/RealtimeDatabase/Async/StreamConcurentcy/StreamConcurentcy.ino) for how to run many tasks concurrency.
+See the [Stream Concurentcy example](/examples/RealtimeDatabase/Async/Callback/StreamConcurentcy/) for how to run many tasks concurrency.

 The useful of using `ESP_SSLClient` is it uses `PSRAM` by default, you can use it in ESP32 and ESP8266 modules that have `PSRAM` or connected to external `PSRAM`.

-In case of ESP8266 that connected to external `PSRAM`, you have enough RAM for running many tasks concurrency, and you can run [Stream Concurentcy example](/examples/RealtimeDatabase/Async/StreamConcurentcy/StreamConcurentcy.ino) without memory problem.
+In case of ESP8266 that connected to external `PSRAM`, you have enough RAM for running many tasks concurrency, and you can run [Stream Concurentcy example](/examples/RealtimeDatabase/Async/Callback/StreamConcurentcy/) without memory problem.

 For how to use `PSRAM` in ESP32 and ESP8266 devices, see [Memory Options](#memory-options) section.

 In case using ESP8266 without `PSRAM` and you want to reduce the memory usage, you can use `WiFiClientSecure` or `ESP_SSLClient` with minimum receive and transmit buffer size setting: 1024 for receive buffer and 512 for transmit buffer.

 Note that, because the receive buffer size was set to minimum safe value, 1024, the large server response may not be able to handle.

+> [!WARNING]
+> When using `WiFiClient` with `ESP_SSLClient` classes in ESP32, the `TCP receive time out` error can be occurred as found in the old Firebase library because of ESP32's `WiFiClient` issue.
+Then using `WiFiClient` with `ESP_SSLClient` in ESP32 is your own risk.

 - ### Async Client